elm-tooling/elm-tooling-cli/docs/faq.md

 There’s no global `elm-tooling.json`.
 Only local, per-project ones.

 As long as you define the needed tools in every project, you don’t really need global installations.
-Use `npx elm` and `npx elm-format` etc.
+Use `npx elm` and `npx elm-format` etc. A benefit of _not_ having global installations is that you can never run the global version instead of the project version by mistake.

 If you want a global `elm` command you could try the [official installer](https://guide.elm-lang.org/install/elm.html).

-On macOS and Linux, you could add symlinks in your `$PATH`.
+On macOS and Linux, you could alternatively add symlinks in your `$PATH`.
 For example, on macOS:

 ```
 ln -s ~/.elm/elm-tooling/elm/0.19.1/elm /usr/local/bin/elm
 ```

+Another approach would be to create a “project” somewhere, and put its `./node_modules/.bin/` in `$PATH`.
+For example, you could add `~/my-global-elm-tooling/node_modules/.bin/`.
+Beware that `./node_modules/.bin/` might contain more things than just `elm` and `elm-format` etc, depending on what npm packages you (indirectly) install.

 ## How do I uninstall?